 Acolytes assist with liturgical processions, receive the weekly offering, and help prepare the altar for Holy Communion.
 Acolytes usually serve one Sunday a month but may be called upon to serve at extra services around Easter or Christmas.
 Children (about 3rd grade up) as well as adults can serve as acolytes.

-Oblationers present the bread and wine during the offering at the 11:00 am Sunday service.
+Oblationers present the bread and wine during the offering at the 10:00 am Sunday service.
 Any member of St. Michael's, regardless of age, is welcome to participate in this ministry.
 Two participants are preferred for each service, and can be family members or friends, or anyone at all.
-This is a fantastic ministry for godparents and their godchildren.
+This is a fantastic ministry for anyone including godparents, and godchildren.

 The ushers greet worshippers and distribute the orders of worship at the church door.
 The ushers count the number of worshippers present (so the priest can make sure that adequate bread and wine are prepared for communion) and collect and present the weekly gifts and offerings.
 Ushers also serve as ministers of hospitality to visitors and newcomers, to answer any questions they may have.